 If maxNrofCodeWordsScheduledByDCI indicates reception of two transport blocks, when the UE receives a PDSCH with one transport block or a SPS PDSCH release, the HARQ-ACK information is associated with the first transport block and the UE generates a NACK for the second transport block if harq-ACK-SpatialBundlingPUCCH is not provided and generates HARQ-ACK information with value of ACK for the second transport block if harq-ACK-SpatialBundlingPUCCH is provided.

-A UE determines HARQ-ACK information bits, for a total number of HARQ-ACK information bits, of a HARQ-ACK codebook for transmission in a PUCCH according to the following pseudo-code.
+A UE determines o0ACK, o1ACK,...,oOACK-1ACK HARQ-ACK information bits, for a total number of HARQ-ACK information bits, of a HARQ-ACK codebook for transmission in a PUCCH according to the following pseudo-code.
 In the following pseudo-code, if the UE does not receive a transport block or a CBG, due to the UE not detecting a corresponding DCI format 1_0 or DCI format 1_1, the UE generates a NACK value for the transport block or the CBG.
 The cardinality of the set defines a total number of occasions for PDSCH reception or SPS PDSCH release for serving cell corresponding to the HARQ-ACK information bits.

 <omitted text>